Cuts and Wounds of the Nose

 Check the area each day and keep it clean and dry.

 Don't blow on the wound.
-This can cause germs to grow.
+This can put germs into the wound.

 Apply a cold or ice pack to the area of a direct blow or blunt trauma to the nose